Markus-Hefner/Portfolio-Project-5/README.md

 * We suspect that the most relevant factors will be sleep_hours (because sleeping to little leads to a lack of focus), distractions (since that holds someone back from doint the work), ai_usage (since depending on the amount, too much usage will result in a poorer outcome).
   * We will conduct a correlation study.
-* We hypothesize that there is a certain range of usage that is beneficial for it would reduce the cognitive load.
+* We hypothesize that there is a certain range of usage that is beneficial for task success.
 However, too much might lead to a confusing code or even distract from doing the work.
-  * We will conduct a correlation study.
+  * The results from the study mentioned above should give us the necessary insights.
 * We suspect that we can create a model that can reliably predict which developer needs help based on the most relevant factors.
   * After finding the most relevant factors will train and test model.